reown-com/safe-decoder/multisend-ui/README.md

 - React - UI library
 - TypeScript - Type-safe JavaScript
 - TailwindCSS - Utility-first CSS framework
+- OpenAI API - AI-powered JSON extraction
 - Jest - Testing framework
 - ethers.js - Ethereum library

+## JSON Extraction Feature

+The JSON extraction feature allows users to:

+1. Click the "Extract JSON from Screenshot" button to upload a screenshot
+2. Process the image to extract transaction data
+3. Automatically parse and display the transactions in the UI

+This feature is particularly useful when you have screenshots of transaction data but need to extract the structured information for further processing.

 ## License